vessels-tech/papers/mywell/paper/paper.md

 The process for submitting readings on MyWell mobile is simpler than over SMS, but requires the user to have an Android or iOS smartphone and access to the internet, either over mobile data or Wifi.

 To submit a reading, the user must first login using a one time code sent to either an email address or mobile number.
-The user then fills out a form, specifying the type of resource - well, rainfall station or checkdam-, pincode, resource id, date of the reading (used for backdating readings) and the value of the reading - either depth to water level, rainfall amount or water column height for a well, rainfall station and checkdam accordingly.
+The user then fills out a form, specifying the type of resource - well, rainfall station or checkdam- pincode, resource id, date of the reading (used for backdating readings) and the value of the reading - either depth to water level, rainfall amount or water column height for a well, rainfall station and checkdam accordingly.

 The user then presses the "submit" button, and MyWell mobile performs some validation and submits the reading.
 If the user doesn't have access to the internet, they can choose to save the reading locally onto the device, and submit the reading later.